DOJ says federal civil rights law does not ban discrimination on the basis of sexual orientation.

 The Justice Department's position was consistent with the way most federal appeals courts have ruled on the issue, but it marked a turnaround from the approach taken during the Obama administration.

 "I think the community feels very much under attack and under siege by this administration.
-In a very real sense, it was the administration's anti-LGBT day," said James Esseks of the ACLU.
+In a very real sense, it was the administration's anti-LGBT day," said James Esseks of the American Civil Liberties Union.

 But some conservative groups welcomed the Justice Department’s action.
 “Only Congress can amend the federal law, and that diverse body of legislators has rejected several requests to do so.
 I applaud the DOJ for upholding the rule of law," said Mat Staver of Liberty Counsel.